knot126/Trestle/README.md

-# Decent Games Quick Run Engine
+# Trestle Engine

-This is the main repository for the Decent Games Engine, which currently aims to implement Quick Run.
+This is the main repository for Decent Games' Trestle Engine, which currently aims to implement Quick Run.
 Please note that it is **not yet feature complete**, and it is missing many things.
 The engine only works on Linux right now, though I should start a Windows port before things get too crazy.

 ## Building